 However, if you do some quick math, you’ll find that protein requirement to be rather high – much more than the standard American diet provides.
 Most of our foods are carb-heavy, and protein-packed foods are not so readily accessible for quick and easy snacks.

-Whey is a naturally-occurring compound found in cow’s milk, and over 80 percent of the protein from milk is pure whey (casein representing the other 20%).
-Whey separates from the rest of the milk during the making of cheese and yogurt, then processed down to a powder.
-Flavors like chocolate, vanilla, and strawberry are added to make it more palatable.
+Whey is a naturally occurring compound found in cow’s milk, and over 80 percent of the protein from milk is pure whey (casein representing the other 20%).
+Whey separates from the rest of the milk during the making of dairy products like cheese, curds, and yogurt, then processed down to a powder.
+Flavors like chocolate, vanilla, and strawberry are added to whey concentrate make it more palatable.

-In addition to the convenience factor and tasty flavors, whey protein is some of the highest quality nutrition available, containing many of the essential amino acids needed for healthy skin, hormones, and neurotransmitters.
+In addition to the convenience factor and tasty flavors, whey protein concentrates are some of the highest quality nutrition available, containing many of the essential amino acids needed for healthy skin, hormones, and neurotransmitters.

 Gluten-Free or Not?

-Whey protein definitely has some clear advantages, but if you’re living gluten-free, you’ll want to know if it’s truly safe to eat.
+Whey protein definitely has some clear advantages, but if you're following a gluten-free diet or have a gluten sensitivity, you’ll want to know if it’s truly safe to eat.

-However, you might run into problems with some of the cheaper whey proteins on the market, so there are a few things to look for prior to making a purchase.
+However, you might run into problems with some of the cheaper whey powders on the market, so there are a few things to look for prior to making a purchase.